rjritesh/Namaste-DSA/02 Arrays- level 0/Max Consecutive Ones/README.md

 ### 💡 Approach

 We use a **simple loop** to track consecutive `1`s:
-- Maintain a counter `count` for current streak of 1s.
+- Maintain two counters `count` for current streak of 1s and `maxCount`.
 - Update `maxCount` whenever a `0` is encountered or at the end of the loop.

 #### 🛠️ Steps: